 As an aside, there are a few "tools" software packages for tweaking the MD-380 firmware.
 Note these will not work on the MD-UV380.
 There are no MD-UV380 "tools" packages, nor do I expect there ever will be.

 The dual VFOs are not ganged.
 When one has UHF and VHF repeaters and simplex frequencies in the same zone list, you can listen to traffic on both receivers simultaneously.
 VFO A audio has priority over VFO B if both receivers are active.

 If scanning a zone list with analog FM frequencies and the scan stops, the radio will continue to check for other activity approximately every 3 seconds.
 A momentary "blip" interrupts the audio.

 The MD-UV380 has 3—H, M, L—power levels; page 51 of the manual states only there are only two.
+The manual shipped in 2020 still contains the power level error.
 I like to have a quick button programmed to change same.
 To conserve the battery, I program repeaters at M and step to H if needed.
 Program one of the buttons on the left side of the radio.

 If implementing the Pi-Star Remote commands—these should be set up as private, not public, calls—on your radio for use with your hotspot, KE0FHS has a good explanation on how to set up the reboot, shutdown and other commands.
 For the reboot and shutdown commands, there is one more step to be done.
 The reboot and shutdown command fails unless you uncheck the "Private Call Confirmed" checkbox on the codeplug's "reboot" and "shutdown" Channel Information sheets.
 Otherwise, on the hotspot, the DMR logo just shows up on the OLED screen over the rolling MMDVM logo.